moveworks/developer-docs/use-case-guides/sharepoint-list-filtering/README.md

         | $expand | fields |
         | $filter | fields/{{FieldName}} eq '{{query}}' |

-        You can customize further using the [OData Standard](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/use-odata-query-operations-in-sharepoint-rest-requests) for Sharepoint Lists.
+You can customize the filtering, sorting, and selection further using the [OData Standard](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/use-odata-query-operations-in-sharepoint-rest-requests) for Sharepoint Lists.

 3. Test your setup and look for a successful execution.